-Other (expenses) consists of interest expense, financing fees and other non-operating income (expenses).
-Other expenses for the year ended June 30, 2021 was \$(2,969,551) as compared to \$(147,549) for the year ended June 30, 2020.
-The increase in other expenses was mainly due to an increase in financing fees of \$148,139, amortization of debt discount of \$1.5 million, and change in fair value of conversion feature and warrant liabilities of \$1.4 million resulted from the issuance of our Series A Convertible Preferred Stock, convertible notes and warrants during the year ended June 30, 2021.
+Other (expenses) consist of interest expense, financing fees and other non-operating income (expenses).
+Other expenses for the year ended June 30, 2022 were \$(248,419) as compared to \$(2,969,551) for the year ended June 30, 2021.
+The decrease in other expenses was mainly due to a decrease of amortization of debt discount of \$1.5 million, and change in fair value of conversion feature and warrant liabilities of \$1.4 million resulted from the issuance of our Series A Convertible Preferred Stock, convertible notes and warrants during the year ended June 30, 2021.

-Net (Loss) Income
+Net Income (Loss) Attributable to iPower Inc.

-Net loss for the year ended June 30, 2021 was \$775,749 as compared to net income of \$1,986,962 for the year ended June 30, 2020, representing a decrease of \$2,762,711.
-While gross profit as a percentage of revenues increased to 42.20% in the year ended June 30, 2021 as compared to 37.88% for the year ended June 30, 2020, the decrease in net income for the year ended June 30, 2021 was primarily due to the increase in operating and non-operating expenses discussed above.
+Net income (loss) attributable to iPower Inc. for the year ended June 30, 2022 was \$1,517,875 as compared to net loss of \$775,749 for the year ended June 30, 2021, representing an increase of \$2,293,624.
+The increase in net income as percentage of revenues for the year ended June 30, 2022 was primarily due to the changes in operating and non-operating income and expenses discussed above and the slight decrease in income tax resulting from decrease in taxable income from operations, the deferred taxes and revision of income tax provision based on actual income taxes paid for the year ended June 30, 2021.